Skip to content

 Git-Based Projects

-You can work with projects hosted on Git repositories:
+Work with projects hosted on Git repositories:

 from lean_interact import LeanREPLConfig, GitProject, LeanServer